alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 4. The type of dish or beverge (`Dish type` / `Beverage type`)
 5. And of course, that this collectively is a menu (`Menu`)

-If we want to store the menu in Alan application, we can start with this Alan model of a menu:
+If we want to store the menu in an Alan application, we can start with this Alan model of a menu:
 ```js
 'Menu': collection ['Item name'] {
 	'Item name': text